kant2002/deribit-api-clients/go/docs/PublicApi.md

 [**PublicGetTimeGet**](PublicApi.md#PublicGetTimeGet) | **Get** /public/get_time | Retrieves the current time (in milliseconds).
 This API endpoint can be used to check the clock skew between your software and Deribit&#39;s systems.
 [**PublicGetTradeVolumesGet**](PublicApi.md#PublicGetTradeVolumesGet) | **Get** /public/get_trade_volumes | Retrieves aggregated 24h trade volumes for different instrument types and currencies.
 [**PublicGetTradingviewChartDataGet**](PublicApi.md#PublicGetTradingviewChartDataGet) | **Get** /public/get_tradingview_chart_data | Publicly available market data used to generate a TradingView candle chart.
-[**PublicHelloGet**](PublicApi.md#PublicHelloGet) | **Get** /public/hello | Method used to introduce the client software connected to Deribit platform over websocket.
-Provided data may have an impact on the maintained connection and will be collected for internal statistical purposes.
-In response, Deribit will also introduce itself.
-[**PublicSetHeartbeatGet**](PublicApi.md#PublicSetHeartbeatGet) | **Get** /public/set_heartbeat | Signals the Websocket connection to send and request heartbeats.
-Heartbeats can be used to detect stale connections.
-When heartbeats have been set up, the API server will send &#x60;heartbeat&#x60; messages and &#x60;test_request&#x60; messages.
-Your software should respond to &#x60;test_request&#x60; messages by sending a &#x60;/api/v2/public/test&#x60; request.
-If your software fails to do so, the API server will immediately close the connection.
-If your account is configured to cancel on disconnect, any orders opened over the connection will be cancelled.
-[**PublicSubscribeGet**](PublicApi.md#PublicSubscribeGet) | **Get** /public/subscribe | Subscribe to one or more channels.
 [**PublicTestGet**](PublicApi.md#PublicTestGet) | **Get** /public/test | Tests the connection to the API server, and returns its version.
 You can use this to make sure the API is reachable, and matches the expected version.
 [**PublicTickerGet**](PublicApi.md#PublicTickerGet) | **Get** /public/ticker | Get ticker for an instrument.
 [**PublicValidateFieldGet**](PublicApi.md#PublicValidateFieldGet) | **Get** /public/validate_field | Method used to introduce the client software connected to Deribit platform over websocket.
 Provided data may have an impact on the maintained connection and will be collected for internal statistical purposes.
 In response, Deribit will also introduce itself.